Insights

 FIFO is a manual discipline, but technology makes it easier to execute and harder to ignore.

-Restaurants using automated inventory management tools saw a 15% improvement in gross margins compared to those using manual tracking (Journal of Hospitality Financial Management, 2021).
-That improvement comes from:
+Restaurants using automated inventory management tools saw a 15 percent improvement in gross margins compared to those using manual tracking (Journal of Hospitality Financial Management, 2021), driven by less waste, fewer stockouts, smarter purchasing, and reduced theft.

 Sources